Contributors Dropdown icon

 1. Clear positioning

 Some marketing efforts try to position a product or service as the solution for several types of situations.
-While that can work as a top-of-funnel strategy that builds brand recognition, you want a single, clear message for brand salience.
+While that can work as a top-of-funnel strategy that builds recognition, brand salience requires a single, clear message.
+For example, lime sorbet = hot day refreshment, dark chocolate = nighttime indulgence.

 2. Distinctive brand assets